coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 Traditional webbrowsers can become 4D document-ready by:

-* loading 3D assets (gltf/fbx e.g.) natively (not thru HTML).
+* loading 3D assets (gltf/fbx e.g.) natively (with or without using HTML).
 * allowing assets to publish hashtags to themselves (the scene) using the hashbus (like hashtags controlling the scrollbar).
 * collapsing the 3D scene to an wordgraph (for essential navigation purposes) controllable thru a hash(tag)bus

-XR Fragments itself is HTML-agnostic, though pseudo-XR Fragment browsers **can** be implemented on top of HTML/Javascript.
+XR Fragments itself are HTML-agnostic, though pseudo-XR Fragment browsers **can** be implemented on top of HTML/Javascript.

 # Conventions and Definitions